sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/cover-letter-intro/README.md

 If you're writing with a formal tone, include a complimentary close.
 "Sincerely," is the most common, but "Warmly," "Best regards,", and "Yours" work too.
 Additionally, you should include a scan of your signature.

 If you're writing with an informal tone, the close can simply be your first name or full name.

+## Review

+When you're done with your cover letter, go back to your research notes.
+Evaluate whether the cover letter you wrote is right for the company you researched.
+If you worked at the company and were reviewing this cover letter from an applicant, would you be interested in talking to them?
+Revise your cover letter as necessary.